Voice-over translation: In Russia

 Called Gavrilov translation (перевод Гаврилова perevod Gavrilova /ru/) or single-voice translation (одноголосый перевод), the technique takes its name from Andrey Gavrilov, one of the most prominent artists in the area.
 The term is used to refer to single-voice dubs in general, but not necessarily only those performed by Gavrilov himself.
 Such dubbing used to be ubiquitous in Russian-speaking countries on films shown on cable television and sold on video, especially illegal copies, and are sometimes included as additional audio tracks on DVDs sold in the region, along with dubbing performed by multiple actors.

 During the early years of the Brezhnev era, when availability of foreign films was severely restricted, Goskino, the USSR State Committee for Cinematography, held closed-door screenings of many Western films, open mainly to workers in the film industry, politicians, and other members of the elite.
-Those screenings were interpreted simultaneously by interpreters who specialised in films, where an effective conveyance of humour, idioms, and other subtleties of speech were required.
+Those screenings were interpreted simultaneously by interpreters who specialised in films where an effective conveyance of humour, idioms, and other subtleties of speech were required.
 Some of the most prolific "Gavrilov translators" began their careers at such screenings, including Andrey Gavrilov himself, as well as Aleksey Mikhalyov and Leonid Volodarskiy.
 Their services were also used at film festivals, where Western films were accessible to a larger public, and allowed the interpreters to gain further recognition.

 With the introduction of VCRs in the 1970s, and the subsequent boom in illegal unlicensed videocassette sales, which were the only means of seeing Western films available to the general public, the same interpreters began to lend their voices to these tapes.
 Many of their voices had a distinct nasal quality, most pronounced in Volodarskiy, which led to the rise of an urban legend that the interpreters wore a noseclip so that the authorities would not be able to identify them by their voice and arrest them.
 Interviews with many of the interpreters revealed that this was not true, and that authorities generally turned a blind eye to them, focusing their efforts on the distributors of the tapes instead.
-This was also due to the lack of specific law forbidding the work of these interpreters, and they could only be prosecuted under the relatively minor offence of illicit work.
+This was also due to the lack of a specific law forbidding the work of these interpreters and they could only be prosecuted under the relatively minor offence of illicit work.